lisp/de.setf.thrift/README.md

  initform for the slot and the encoding operator skips an unbound slot.
 This leave some ambiguity with bool fields.

-### namespace - package equivalence
- The IDL specifies a single namespace.
-The Lisp binding uses
- three: the implementation, the request interface, and the response interface.
- The current pattern is:

-  * _namespace_ : request proxy function, structure types and accessors, exception types, enum types, constants; use `:thrift`
-  * _namespace_`-implementation` : implementation function, use `:thrift`, use _namespace_, but
-    shadow all implementation function names.
-  * _namespace_`-response` : response functions

 ### instantiation protocol :
  struct classes are standard classes and exception classes are whatever the implementation prescribes. decoders apply make-struct to an initargs list.